Budibase/website/content/resources/itil-processes/asset-management/it-asset-tracking.md

 They may then need to add additional details manually, too.

 As such, this can be a useful option for relatively small asset estates or irregular tasks, but we may prefer more systematic approaches for larger-scale use cases.

+Check out our guide to [IT asset inventory management](https://budibase.com/resources/itil-processes/asset-management/it-asset-inventory-management/) to learn more about storing and processing data.

 ### Barcodes